trvon/HackRFmeetsDrone/README.md

 Based on this [project](https://ossmann.blogspot.com/2013/06/hackrf-lego-car.html)

 ## Abstract
-Our project for wireless security attempts to build upon the hackrf and lego car project.
-The lego car project takes a remote controlled car and uses the hackRF to capture each control signal and then replays the signal to control the remote control car.
-In our project we will utilize a custom quadcopter with generic a firmware to attempt the same feat.
+Our Wireless Security project will attempt to build upon and adapt the hackRF and lego car project.
+In the lego car project, "MossMan" takes a remote controlled car and uses the hackRF to capture each control signal from the provided controller.
+"MossMan" then replays the capture signal to the remote control car, proving that he can control it with the replayed signal.

+In our project we will utilize a custom quadcopter with generic a firmware and reciever programming files to attempt a similar feat.
 Unlike the remote control car project, we will strive to achieve a few more goals prior to attempting to demostrate the ability to control the quadcopter with the hackRF.

 We will attempt to show:
 - If there is any steps taken to authenticate the quadcopter and controller?